Skip to main content

 Status / Stopping

-You can monitor the client version and process health with localnet status:
+Monitor the client version and process health with localnet status:

 Localnet Status